KDCinfo/dev-play/tictactoe/readme_tictactoe.md

 The former could be a local game that allows for multiple users on one device.
-The latter would apply to games played from multiple sources, where storage would reside in a central location, such as a remote database (cousideration should be made for synchronization between local and remote server).
+The latter would apply to games played from multiple sources, where storage would reside in a central location, such as a remote database (consideration should be made for synchronization between local and remote server).

 I am used to coding for users within my custom authenticated realm of KD-reCall.